RFP Financial Group LLC Makes New $66,000 Investment in Vanguard Extended Market ETF (NYSEARCA:VXF)

-RFP Financial Group LLC purchased a new position in Vanguard Extended Market ETF (NYSEARCA:VXF – Get Rating) during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm purchased 500 shares of the company’s stock, valued at approximately $66,000.
+RFP Financial Group LLC acquired a new stake in shares of Vanguard Extended Market ETF (NYSEARCA:VXF – Get Rating) during the 4th quarter, according to its most recent 13F filing with the SEC.
+The firm acquired 500 shares of the company’s stock, valued at approximately $66,000.

-Several other institutional investors have also added to or reduced their stakes in VXF.
-Coldstream Capital Management Inc. bought a new position in Vanguard Extended Market ETF in the fourth quarter worth approximately $46,711,000.
-Alliancebernstein L.P. raised its position in shares of Vanguard Extended Market ETF by 555.7% during the 3rd quarter.
-Alliancebernstein L.P. now owns 315,935 shares of the company’s stock valued at $40,158,000 after purchasing an additional 267,750 shares during the period.
-Armstrong Advisory Group Inc. bought a new stake in shares of Vanguard Extended Market ETF during the 4th quarter valued at $28,592,000.
-Standard Family Office LLC bought a new stake in shares of Vanguard Extended Market ETF during the 3rd quarter valued at $19,980,000.
-Finally, Legacy Private Trust Co. raised its position in shares of Vanguard Extended Market ETF by 1,031.4% during the 4th quarter.
-Legacy Private Trust Co. now owns 148,855 shares of the company’s stock valued at $19,777,000 after purchasing an additional 135,698 shares during the period.
+Several other institutional investors and hedge funds have also recently modified their holdings of VXF.
+Bank of New York Mellon Corp raised its position in shares of Vanguard Extended Market ETF by 4.3% during the 1st quarter.
+Bank of New York Mellon Corp now owns 64,337 shares of the company’s stock valued at $10,658,000 after purchasing an additional 2,657 shares during the period.
+Blair William & Co.
+IL raised its position in shares of Vanguard Extended Market ETF by 2.9% during the 1st quarter.
+Blair William & Co.
+IL now owns 63,898 shares of the company’s stock valued at $10,585,000 after purchasing an additional 1,816 shares during the period.
+Baird Financial Group Inc. raised its position in shares of Vanguard Extended Market ETF by 3.3% during the 1st quarter.
+Baird Financial Group Inc. now owns 51,446 shares of the company’s stock valued at $8,522,000 after purchasing an additional 1,626 shares during the period.
+NewEdge Advisors LLC raised its position in shares of Vanguard Extended Market ETF by 13.5% during the 1st quarter.
+NewEdge Advisors LLC now owns 40,549 shares of the company’s stock valued at $6,717,000 after purchasing an additional 4,831 shares during the period.
+Finally, Prudential Financial Inc. increased its holdings in Vanguard Extended Market ETF by 13.8% in the 1st quarter.
+Prudential Financial Inc. now owns 24,668 shares of the company’s stock valued at $4,087,000 after acquiring an additional 2,996 shares during the last quarter.

 Vanguard Extended Market ETF (the Fund) is an exchange-traded share class of Vanguard Extended Market Stock Index Fund, which employs a passive management or indexing investment approach designed to track the performance of the Standard & Poor’s Completion Index (the Index), a diversified index of stocks of small and medium-sized United States companies.